zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * Both ns2 servers (IP address sets from glue and child, respectively) must give identical DNS responses.

-### ID-ADDR-MISMATCH-2
-For one NS (in-domain), address records exist in the glue, but not in the authoritative data for the zone.

-* Zone: id-addr-mismatch-2.consistency05.xa
-  * ns2 is not defined in the zone, i.e. there are no address records for ns2 (IPv4 or IPv6) in the zone.

-### ID-ADDR-MISMATCH-3
-For ns2 (in-domain), there is no NS for ns2 and the glue does not match any address records in the zone.
-Furthermore, ns2 does not respond.

-* Zone: id-addr-mismatch-3.consistency05.xa
-  * Normal delegation to ns1 and ns2.
-  * There is no NS record for ns2 in the zone.
-  * No address records for ns2 (IPv4 or IPv6) in the zone.
-  * ns2 does not respond.

 ### ID-ADDR-MISSING-1
 Both NS are in-domain and exist with correct glue in the delegation, but there are no address records in the zone matching the name server names.